accexs/morsum-cart/README.md

 `PATCH /cart/addItem  PAYLOAD: {id: someProductId(required), quantity: someInt(optional)}`

 Adds an existing product to the cart or increases the quantity of an already existing item.
-It supports the posibility to increment/add more than one product at once using the `quantity` param.
+It supports the possibility to increment/add more than one product at once using the `quantity` param.

 `PATCH /cart/removeItem PAYLOAD: {rowId: someCartItemId(required)}`